Seldom: An Anonymity Network with Selective Deanonymization: Security Discussion

-\name enables the exit relay to learn the encrypted client identity (\cf~Figure~\ref{fig:encrypted-identity}) and indisputably link connections to it, while preserving client anonymity (cf.\ Section~\ref{sec:authentication}).
-To show that this claim holds, we analyze which relays have access to which data and derive whether any relay has unindented access to client-identifying data.
-Here, we consider information that can be correlated within one and across different circuits.
+\name enables the exit relay to learn the encrypted client identity (\cf~Figure~\ref{fig:encrypted-identity}) and indisputably link connections to it while preserving client anonymity (\cf~Section~\ref{sec:authentication}).
+To show that this claim holds, we analyze which relays have access to which data and derive whether any relay has unintended access to client-identifying data.
+Here, we consider information that can be correlated within one circuit and across different circuits.

-During circuit establishment, the entry relay learns the client's IP certificate, the hop keys $K_1$ and $K_2$, as well as the signature with $K_1$.
-The certificate (and consequently the reuse of $K_1$ even across multiples circuit establishments) contains no new information about the client, as its IP address and the current time are known by the entry relay.
+During circuit establishment, the entry relay learns the client's IP certificate, the hop keys $K_1$ and $K_2$, as well as the signature created with $K_1$.
+The certificate (and consequently the reuse of $K_1$ across multiple circuit establishments) contains no new information about the client, as the entry relay knows the client's IP address and the current time.

-The hop key $K_2$ and, consequently, the signature with $K_1$ are unique per circuit and derived from a secure source of randomness.
+The hop key $K_2$ and, consequently, the signature created with $K_1$, are unique per circuit and derived from a secure source of randomness.
 Thus, they do not allow any relay to gain information about clients from other circuits.
-The $n$-th middle relays knows the hop key $K_n$ and $K_{n+1}$, the identity of the previous relay, and signatures by the previous relay and $K_n$.
-All other information is threshold-encrypted to the relay.
-In Tor, intermediary relays also know their direct predecessors.
-As $K_n$ is only shared with the preceding relay and $K_{n+1}$ only with the following relay, non-connected relays cannot notice their inclusion in the same circuit.
+The $n$-th middle relay knows the hop keys $K_n$ and $K_{n+1}$, the identity of the previous relay, and signatures by the previous relay and $K_n$.
+All other information is threshold-encrypted by the $(n-1)$-th relay.
+This nested encryption ensures that no earlier relay can match any information to deanonymize the client.
+In Tor, intermediary relays also know their direct neighbors.
+As $K_n$ is only shared with the preceding relay and $K_{n+1}$ only with the following relay, non-connected relays cannot notice that they are part of the same circuit.
+Crucially, the signature as the only link between these two keys is not shared with any other relay.

 Finally, all signatures are derived from different keys over different data; thus, no information is leaked.
 The exit relay also learns about the traffic sent through the circuit (as in Tor) and stores this information in encrypted form.
 Additionally, matching different flow records to the same circuit is also not possible, as the circuit-identifying information is encrypted.
 Thus, as we prevent information leakage for each data field known to the different relays, the client remains anonymous.